 Glue (or Lack Thereof)

 For all you chemists out there, the Pomoca Tipon technology is based on polysiloxanes.
 They use two types of induction, both an adhesive and a membrane bonded directly to the fabric of the skins.
-For all you non-chemists out there, manufacturers have realized that the majority of the ski-skin connection is from the weight of the skier, and so there isn’t a need for super sticky glue to keep a skin attached.
-So despite the silicon not being as sticky as a glue, my skins failed maybe once or twice more over the course of the season- a small price to pay in my opinion.
-Even when they did fail, it was a simple matter of removing excess snow and then re-attaching.
-The tension from the tip/tail attachments along with weighting the camber of the ski, results in a strong connection to keep this ‘glueless’ skin ‘glued to the base of your ski.
+For all you non-chemists out there, manufacturers have realized that the majority of the ski-skin connection is from the skier weighting the camber of the ski, and so there isn’t a need for super sticky glue to keep a skin attached.
+So despite the silicon not being as sticky as a glue, my skins failed maybe once or twice more than they normally would over the course of the season- specifically in super cold temperatures during multi lap days.
+Even when they did fail, it wasn't game over.
+Simply scraping excess snow or re-heating on my body would do the trick before continuing on with my day.
+No different than a traditional glued option in my opinion.
+The tension from the tip/tail attachments along with weighting the camber of the ski, results in a strong connection to keep this ‘glueless’ skin ‘glued' to the base of your ski.